-3. Monitoring and evaluating the effectiveness of habitat actions in the estuary

-Issue: The estuary presents a particular version of the habitat effectiveness issue identified just above.
-The 2009 Fish and Wildlife Program and the 2008 FCRPS Biological Opinion significantly increased attention on the potential for salmon and steelhead survival gains in the lower Columbia River and the estuary.
+3. Monitoring and evaluating the effectiveness of habitat actions in the estuary increased attention on the potential for salmon and steelhead survival gains in the lower Columbia River and the estuary.
 Project implementation and funding levels have correspondingly increased, both for habitat actions and for assessment and monitoring and evaluation elements.
 But along with the growing attention to the needs in the estuary there appears to be a lack of coordination and communication among different activities, especially a lack of a sufficiently developed framework for linking actions and effectiveness monitoring and evaluation.